Selection of Projects

 Sarah interviewing staff from a women’s NGO in Tuvalu about blue economic priorities.

-In 2023 I worked on a full proposal for the Global Environment Facility (GEF) to design a pipeline of projects for blue ocean positive economic growth in four Pacific Island countries.
-I traveled to the Solomon Islands, Tuvalu and Kiribati for consultations with government ministries and civil society organizations.
+In 2023 I worked with a multidisciplinary team to develop a full proposal for a Global Environment Facility (GEF) project.
+To design a pipeline of projects for blue ocean positive economic growth in four Pacific Island countries, I identified and consulted with a range of GEDSI relevant stakeholders in the Solomon Islands, Tuvalu and Kiribati, in addition to consultations with government ministries.

 Lae Market Redevelopment, PNG